by Mark Wilson

 Between 2009 and 2014, forty-one states and the District of Columbia enacted 155 laws - 93 in 2013 and 2014, alone - to ease the impact of some “collateral consequences of criminal convictions,” according to a recent report of the Vera Institute of Justice, Center on Sentencing and Corrections.
 Yet, those reforms do not go far enough to have any meaningful impact, the report found.

 During the “tough-on-crime” era of the last 40 years, federal, state and local policymakers sought to extend the punitive reach of the criminal justice system beyond formal criminal sanctions.
 This resulted in “the expansion, both in number and scope, of a vast network of post-punishment penalties and restrictions (or ‘collateral consequences’) aimed at excluding individuals with criminal histories from many aspects of mainstream life,” the report found.
 Those collateral consequences were designed to “continue to stigmatize and marginalize individuals - with a criminal record well beyond their sentences.
 What has resulted is a system to delineate a person’s status as either a law-abiding member of the community at large or as one of those who must forever sit outside it.”

-Today, approximately 45,000 laws and rules impose post-sentence civil penalties, disqualifications and disabilities ...
+Today, approximately 45,000 laws and rules impose post-sentence civil penalties, disqualifications ...

 Two Oregon jail employees who pleaded guilty to 40 criminal charges were sentenced to 36- and 50-month prison terms for having sex with the same prisoner 19 times.